 Internships & Employment

-Receptionist/guard positions as well as internship opportunities are posted through JobX in late March/early April for the following academic year and in November if positions become available for the spring semester.
-If you are interested in working at the Art Museum, we encourage you to reach out to Museum staff to learn more.
+Receptionist/guard positions are posted through the JobX website typically in late March/early April for the following academic year and in November if positions become available for the spring semester.

-For those interested in pursuing museum careers, Mount Holyoke’s network of alumnae can be an invaluable resource.
-Every two years, the Museum collaborates with other arts departments on campus and the Career Development Center to organize Crafting a Life in the Arts, a career event featuring guest alumnae panelists working in a variety of arts-related professions.
+For those interested in pursuing museum careers, Mount Holyoke’s network of alums can be an invaluable resource.
+Every two years, the Museum collaborates with other arts departments on campus and the Career Development Center to organize Crafting a Life in the Arts, a career event featuring alum panelists working in a variety of arts-related professions.